 - U.S. History: Students learn about the history of America, from its founding to present day events.
 Political science courses often reference major events studied in American history, including world wars and historic presidential elections.

 - Legal Studies: In legal studies courses, students learn about the American legal system and study topics such as legal procedures and the branches of government – topics that political science courses often draw upon in their curriculum.

-Potential career opportunities for individuals with a bachelor's degree in political science
+What could I do with a bachelor’s degree in political science

 Holding a bachelor’s degree may prove to be a benefit in one’s job search.
 An online bachelor’s degree in political science can sharpen a student’s analytical and research skills, which can be valuable in a variety of careers.
 Some of these careers are outlined below:

 - Survey researchers design and conduct surveys as well as analyze data.
 Researchers working on public surveys can apply knowledge of American government gained in political science courses.

 - Public relations specialists are responsible for an organization’s communication with consumers, investors and media contacts.
 An understanding of American culture that students can gain through political science courses can help public relations specialists direct their material more effectively to their target audience.